lindenb/jvarkit/docs/Biostar336589.md

   * -R
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    -a
+      rotate for 'x' seconds. ignore if <=0
+      Default: -1
     -da
       distance between arcs
       Default: 10.0